-In the early part of the 20th century, alcoholism was described as being a condition of ‘poor moral character’ and lack of integrity.
-Prohibition, beginning in 1920, was popularized by the temperance movement in an attempt to improve multiple social problems in the United States.
+In the early part of the 20th century, alcoholism was a condition of ‘poor moral character’ and lack of integrity.
+The temperance movement, an attempt to improve multiple social problems in the United States, popularized prohibition beginning in 1920.
 By preventing access to alcohol, the country would, in theory, be more productive and with greater moral character.
-Religious groups strongly condemned alcoholism as a path of sin and the alcoholic was seen as someone who had not fully embraced the love of God.
+Religious groups strongly condemned alcoholism as a path of sin and the alcoholic was someone who had not fully embraced the love of God.

 Even 1940’s textbooks on psychiatry listed moral failings as a common cause of alcoholism.
 It wasn’t until the first 1950’s laboratory studies on rats that this started to change.
 Experiments showed that a rat would preferentially pull levers to receive cocaine in such a repetitive fashion that the rat would eventually starve to death.
 These pioneer animal models ushered in the beginning of the disease model of addiction.
 It was hard to convince anyone that the cocaine-addicted rats had some deficit in moral fiber.
 Maybe humans who had developed addiction were struggling with similar brain dysfunction issues as these rats?

 The first peer support group for alcoholism was Alcoholic’s Anonymous, developed in 1935 by founders Bill Wilson and Dr. Bob Smith.
 A few years earlier, in 1931, one of the initial members of AA was a young man named Roland who had undergone 1 year of psychoanalysis under the care of Dr. Carl Jung, the renowned psychiatrist from Switzerland.
-As psychoanalysis and in-depth therapy were being developed to treat conditions such as depression and hysteria, it was also believed that this form of psychological remodeling would cure alcoholism.
+It was believed that a remodeled version of psychoanalysis and in-depth therapy developed to treat conditions such as depression and hysteria could cure alcoholism.

 There were numerous initial psychological theories of why alcoholism developed in the brain.
 One included a sense of an unmet oral need from childhood for which alcohol consumption would meet.
 Another theory involved a developmental sense of inferiority which would become masked through the defense mechanism of alcoholic inebriation, a dysfunctional coping skill.